Dhghomon/easy_rust/README.md

 If Thread 1 and Thread 2 just start together, maybe this will happen:

 - Thread 1 sees 10, writes 11.
 Then Thread 2 sees 11, writes 12.
 No problem so far.
 - Thread 1 sees 12.
 At the same time, Thread 2 sees 12.
 Thread 1 writes 13.
 And Thread 2 writes 13.
 Now we have 13, but it should be 14.
+That's a big problem.

 An `Arc` uses the processor to make sure this doesn't happen, so it is the method you must use when you have threads.
 You don't want an `Arc` for just one thread though, because `Rc` is a bit faster.